 (iii) "Tourist camp" means a place where tents or tent houses, or camp cottages, or cabins or other structures are located and offered to the public or any segment thereof for human habitation.

 (o) "Lease or rental" means any transfer of possession or control of tangible personal property for a fixed or indeterminate term for consideration.
 A lease or rental may include future options to purchase or extend.
 Lease or rental does not include:

 (i) A transfer of possession or control of property under a security agreement or deferred payment plan that requires the transfer of title upon completion of the required payments;

 (ii) A transfer of possession or control of property under an agreement that requires the transfer of title upon completion of required payments and payment of an option price does not exceed the greater of one hundred dollars ($100) or one percent of the total required payments; or

 (iii) Providing tangible personal property along with an operator for a fixed or indeterminate period of time.
 A condition of this exclusion is that the operator is necessary for the equipment to perform as designed.
 For the purpose of this subsection, an operator must do more than maintain, inspect, or set-up the tangible personal property.

 (iv) Lease or rental does include agreements covering motor vehicles and trailers where the amount of consideration may be increased or decreased by reference to the amount realized upon sale or disposition of the property as defined in 26 U.S.C. § 7701(h)(1).

-(p) "Mobility enhancing equipment" means equipment including repair and replacement parts to same, which:
+(p) "Mobility enhancing equipment" means equipment, including repair and replacement parts to same, that: